harishankards/Vue-what-is-it-/PITCHME.md

 ---

 ## WHY SHOULD YOU CARE?
-- Vue.js 93000 stars on github, React 95000 stars on
-github, Angular 36000 stars on github AngularJS
+- Vue.js - 1,10,000 stars on github, React.js - 1,08,000 stars on github, Angular - 39,500 stars on github. --- **Oh come on?!
+Even a thing is this?**
-58000 stars on github
-- It's really easy, great documentation
+- It's really easy, great documentation --- **so?**
-- The interest is there, now we are just waiting for adoption
+- Flexibility.
+Because it’s JS. --- **So what?
+React et al has it.**
+- Very small in size. --- **How much, 100 KB?
+No. 18-21 KB.
+Wow right?
+No**
+- MVVM architecure. --- **Angular has it.
+Shut up dude!**
+- Combines the advantages of Angular and React.

 ---
 ## VUE BASICS